bavishhh/bavishhh.github.io/_posts/2023-12-08-graph-laplacian.md

 $$ \nabla g = Kg \\ = KK^Tf $$

-Therefore, $L = KK^T = D - W$ where D is the degree matrix and A is the adjacency matrix.
+Therefore, $$ L = KK^T = D - W $$ where D is the degree matrix and A is the adjacency matrix.

-- The matrix $KK^T$has diagonal entries equal to the degree of the vertex and the {ij}-th entry is the number of edges connecting the vertices i and j.
+- The matrix $$ KK^T $$ has diagonal entries equal to the degree of the vertex and the {ij}-th entry is the number of edges connecting the vertices i and j.
 - Laplacian is the second derivative, so it tells how smooth the function is.
 Similarly, the laplacian of a graph function tells us how smooth the graph function is.
 - In the case of graphs, a smooth function is the one which doesn’t change abruptly when you traverse along the edges, but it can jump abruptly along nodes that are not connected.
-- The gradient maps a function on nodes to function on edges, and the divergence maps it back to function on nodes ($KK^T$)
+- The gradient maps a function on nodes to function on edges, and the divergence maps it back to function on nodes ($$ KK^T $$)

 **References:**